yasmeenel3sh/Udacity-DRL-Navigation/README.md

 ```shell
 $ jupyter notebook
 ```
 This will open jupyter notebook in the browser, in which you can add the files from this repository to be able to run the code implemented here.
+- Navigation.ipynb contains the code that you should run to train the agents.
+- model.py contains the Vanille DQN and the Dueling DQN networks.
+- dqn_agent.py contains the implementation of the agent step, act and learn, as well as the replay buffer.
+- checkpoint files contain the trained models that can be loaded and used directly.